slonigiraf/whitepaper/slonigiraf/ENG.md

 We think that a good solution for both these problems is an issuing tokens that are used only inside the Slonigiraf educational model.
 In such way students will get tokens instead of real money.
 This cost almost zero from a financial view, and prevents educational money spending before student understanding the value of tokens.

 There are two ways of such token issuing.
 The fist one is to wait when a government will do so.
-In such way there will be know players in a private sector who can drive such a reform as all the profit will go straight to the budget.
+In such way there will be no players in a private sector who can drive such a reform as all the profit will go straight to the budget.
 Thus it's possible that will not happen ever as there are other things that governments should do that are more lobbied.
 The second way is to issue such token and spread the emission between companies who want to make money on driving the educational reform.
 Let's name such token as SLON.

+As the Slonigiraf project is open-sourced and the educational model is not protected by any patents, it may appear that other similar tokens will be created by private enterprises looking to compete in the market of selling tokens to educational organizations.
+However, it is worth noting that history has shown, as in the case of Bitcoin, that if a person or company wants to make money on an asset, they simply need to buy it at a low price and sell it at a high price.
+Therefore, any private enterprise that wishes to promote the Slonigiraf model would be able to purchase SLON tokens at a low cost and then sell them to educational organizations for a profit that exceeds what they could achieve by promoting and selling their own token.

 ### SLON Token Price